 12. Flavored Vinegar

 Usually made from water and a mix of fermented corn, apples or wine, vinegar’s spoiler-busting acetic acid content make it a crucial ingredient in canned salsa, tomato and pickled vegetable recipes.
-This tart preservative can also be infused with cleaned herbs, spices and/or fruits to make flavored vinegars.
+This tart preservative can also be infused with cleaned herbs, spices and/or fruits to make flavored vinegars (such as pesto vinegar, shown above).
 The process usually involves letting a combination of the vinegar and flavoring ingredients steep in canning jars or a covered glass bowl in a cool, dark place for three to four weeks.
 After straining, the vinegar can be bottled and kept in the fridge or processed in a water-bath canner before storing.
 Use flavored vinegars to liven up salads or steamed veggies.

 If you’re scratching your head over oodles of cucumbers or cabbage, you may want to try your hand at fermentation, another ancient means of preservation.
 Submerging cucumbers along with spices in a salt water solution, then storing them in a cool place for a few weeks, leads to the formation of lactic acid, a preservative.
 The same thing happens when you layer shredded cabbage with salt, pack it into a pickling container, then cover it with brine and let it ferment for about three to six weeks.
 At the end of this period, you’ll have tangy pickles and sauerkraut to jar up and process in a water-bath canner.
 Bonus: Traditionally fermented foods are rich in good-for-your-gut probiotics.